HW04: Fitting normal distributions for each calendar month and fitting GEV to annual maxima#

 • [ ] Plot the histogram (with density=True) for that month, and overlay the curve of the fitted PDF

 After you’ve done that, make two more plots.
-One is for the mean, one is for the standard deviation.
-For the mean:
+One is for the sample mean, one is for the sample standard deviation.
+For the sample mean:

 • [ ] Plot the sample mean for each calendar month as a function of month.
 So the x-axis is month, numbered 1-12, and the y-axis is the mean.

-• [ ] On the same axes, plot the mean from the fitten normal distribution.
+• [ ] On the same axes, plot the mean from the fitted normal distribution.

-For the standard deviation, do the exact same:
+For the sample standard deviation, do the exact same:

 • [ ] Plot the sample standard deviation for each calendar month as a function of month.
-So the x-axis is month, numbered 1-12, and the y-axis is the mean.
+So the x-axis is month, numbered 1-12, and the y-axis is the sample standard deviation.

 • [ ] On the same axes, plot the standard deviation from the fitten normal distribution.